Sometimes God tells us to do things that don’t make sense.

-Noah built an ark.
-I can hear him now: “An ark?
+He told Noah to build an ark.
+I can hear Noah now: “An ark?
 Okay.
 Uh—what’s an ark?”

-Gideon whittled his army down until only 300 men remained.
-Imagine a General discussing that strategy with his officers.
+He told Gideon to whittle his army down until only 300 men remained.
+Imagine a modern-day, real-life general discussing that strategy with his officers.

-The disciples returned to the same fishing hole where they’d cast nets all night and caught nothing.
+He told the disciples to return to the same fishing hole where they’d cast nets all night and caught nothing.

-Sometimes God gives marching orders that defy human logic or that seem downright impossible to fulfill.
-Our human nature automatically questions Him, second-guesses whether or not we heard Him correctly, and doubts.
-Fear takes over, and we falter.
+Sometimes God gives marching orders that defy human logic.
+Our human nature automatically questions whether we heard Him correctly or He knows what He’s doing.

 Can you relate?
 I sure can.
 Here’s a peek at some conversation snippets I’ve had with God lately…